FrostPrice/docker-nginx-certbot/README.md

 # Docker Nginx Certbot

-This repository contains a docker-compose for a Nginx server with Certbot with automatic certificate renew.
+This repository contains a docker-compose for a Nginx server with Certbot (Letsencrypt) with automatic certificate renew.

 ## How to use

 1. Clone this repository
+2. In the /data/nginx/proxy.conf, change the my.domain.com to your actual domain
-2. In the init-letsencrypt.sh file, replace the following variables with your own values:
+3. In the init-letsencrypt.sh file, replace the following variables with your own values:
    - `domains`: Your domain name
    - `email`: Your email address
    - `staging`: Set to 1 if you're testing your setup to avoid hitting request limits and to 0 when you're ready to issue real certificates
-3. Run the init-letsencrypt.sh script
+4. Run the init-letsencrypt.sh script
-4. Enjoy!
+5. Enjoy!

 ## OBS